bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

     }
 ```

 Here we see how Kotlin has gotten around the erasure of parameterized types: since inline expansion is performed, additional information can be included at the callsite - i.e. Kotlin can provide us with runtime information about the actual type of the argument we invoked the function with!
-We can take advantage of this to do things we otherwise would not be able to, like using the Reflection API as we did in the example above, using it for [type checks and type casts](https://github.com/JetBrains/kotlin/blob/master/spec-docs/reified-type-parameters.md), and so forth .
+We can take advantage of this to do things we otherwise would not be able to, like using the Reflection API as we did in the example above, using it for [type checks and type casts](https://github.com/JetBrains/kotlin/blob/master/spec-docs/reified-type-parameters.md), and so forth.

 \* _You can read more about the inline modifier keyword in the [Kotlin docs](https://kotlinlang.org/docs/reference/inline-functions.html)._